ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/motor_extensions/Collision-Detection-Project.md

 `ignore`        | N/A        | A list of `geometries` index pairs which are not of interest.
 This is useful for bodies which are mechanically connected - we don't care if the carriage collides with it's slide.
 As this list can be long for a complicated moving system, this is best generated using a nested `for` loop.
 `coarse`        | N/A        | The initial coarse limit seek step, which can be overridden by PV.
 `fine`          | N/A        | The initial fine limit seek step, which can be overridden by PV (but probably never needs to change from 0.5).
-`oversize`      | N/A        | The initial oversize parameter to apply to the bodies, which can be overriden by PV.
+`oversize`      | N/A        | The initial oversize parameter to apply to the bodies, which can be overridden by PV.
 The relationship `oversize = coarse / 4` should be maintained.

 ## Suggested enhancements